richardeschloss/nuxt3-vuex/README.md

 | --- | --- | --- |
 | `storeDir` | directory where Vuex stores are located | `<srcDir>/store` |
 | `watchStore` | enable the file watching for store directory | `true` |

+# NOTES

+You may wish to follow the discussion for [Global Store Support](https://github.com/nuxt/framework/discussions/571) in Nuxt 3.